 Windows 11, just like Windows 10, retains your restore points for a maximum of 90 days, after which they’re deleted to make space for newer restore points.

-There are many reasons that system restore files may disappear.
-Windows 10 restore points could vanish if you allocated little storage space for them, the files are damaged, or it’s been 90 days since you saved them.
+There are many reasons that System Restore files may disappear.
+Windows 10 restore points could vanish if you allocated little storage space, the files are damaged, or it’s been 90 days since you saved them.

-They will also disappear if you’ve upgraded your operating system, USB turbo boosters are present, or system restore is disabled.
+They will also disappear if you’ve upgraded your OS, USB turbo boosters are present, or System Restore is disabled.

-You could also repair the corrupt system, restore files or uninstall any present USB turbo boosters.
+You could also repair the corrupt files, restore files, or uninstall any present USB turbo boosters.